 But when I was his age, I remember the same anxiety (though I didn’t know what to call it then) when it was time to go back to school.
 I didn’t want to give up the idea of freedom in summer, but I was also very nervous and restless about having to deal with life inside the public school system, again and again.

 With summer vacation ending in a few weeks, it’s time to get kids prepped for the school year.
 Here are some ideas to boost their preparedness and confidence as your little ones jump back into their busy season.

-I’ve suggested dry-erase marker graffiti before, and it’s still one of my favorite ways to educate my son.
+I’ve suggested before, and it’s still one of my favorite ways to educate my son.
 He and I write each other a set of math problems on my car windows, then race to finish.
-Or I’ll write a series of problems on the glass storm door at the front door of the house; he is much more interested in getting his work done (and more quickly) when the novelty of writing on anything besides paper is added to the equation.
-(Staples offers a large selection of dry-erase markers and erasers of various colors and sizes.)
+Or I’ll write a series of problems on the glass storm door at the front door of the house; he is much more interested in getting his work done (and more quickly) when the novelty of writing on anything besides paper is added to the equation. ( offers a large selection of dry-erase markers and erasers of various colors and sizes.)

 Philosophy of Learning